rishi9808/DevTask-Pro/README.md

 ## How it works
   **For Admin:**

-1.Admin asks every employee to register with their skills. <br />
+1. Admin asks every employee to register with their skills. <br />
-2.Admin creates tasks with required skills and time for each task. <br />
+2. Admin creates tasks with required skills and time for each task. <br />
-3.The high-efficiency algorithm automatically finds the employee with the required skill who has completed the least number of tasks and is available.<br />
+3. The high-efficiency algorithm automatically finds the employee with the required skill who has completed the least number of tasks and is available.<br />
-4.If no such employee is available, the task is marked as pending and will be assigned to someone when they become available.<br />
+4. If no such employee is available, the task is marked as pending and will be assigned to someone when they become available.<br />
-5.Admin has access to view:<br />
+5. Admin has access to view:<br />
     Finished tasks<br />
     Working tasks<br />
     Pending tasks<br />